Wirt Għawdex: History

-Since the early seventies, there has been a continuous attempt to safeguard the historical sites on Gozo and Comino.
+Since the early 1970s, there has been a continuous attempt to safeguard the historical sites on Gozo and Comino.

-Anton Spiteri, and a group of other Gozitan people, wanted to highlight the dilapidated state of the Citadel and put an aim to protect it.
-Initially, the conservation work was concentrated to the Citadel and the name of the organization was initially Il-Belt il-Qadima (The Old City).
+Anton Spiteri, and a group of other Gozitan people, wanted to highlight the dilapidated state of the Citadel and to protect it.
+Initially, the conservation work was concentrated on the Citadel and the name of the organization was initially Il-Belt il-Qadima (The Old City).
 The first project was the restoration of the old St Joseph’s Chapel, which was ready just before St Joseph’s feast in 1974.
 The work was managed by T. Mercieca, and a plaque commemorates the restoration and re-inauguration.
 Other projects included the cleaning of the old clock, clearing weeds from the fortifications, maintenance of the cannons on the defensive parapets, and the renovation of the Old Prison.

-Later, the organization expanded their interest to works beyond the Citadel, covering Gozo and Comino.
+Later, the organization expanded its interest to works beyond the Citadel, covering Gozo and Comino.
 At a committee meeting, on 6 July 1981, the decision was made to broaden the scope of work, and to change the official name to reflect the changes.
 The name Wirt Għawdex was chosen among members alone and the organization has kept the name ever since.